robbrad/UKBinCollectionData/wiki/Councils.md

 - `-p` - postcode
 - `-n` - house number

 Note: Follow the instructions [here](https://wav-wrp.whitespacews.com/#!) until you get the page that shows your next scheduled collections.
-Then take the number from pIndex=NUMBER in the URL and pass it as the -n parameter along with your postcode in -p.
+Then take the number from `pIndex=NUMBER` in the URL and pass it as the `-n` parameter along with your postcode in `-p`.

 ---